JonForest/trakity-client/README.md

 #TODO
-* Canceling a new task should clear values and return it to 'minimal' state
+* Changing date should move the task into another list
 * Deleting a new task should clear values and return it to a 'minimal' state *.
-Wire up the Add Task button.
-That should move focus into the current minimal task and expand
-4. Keyboard controls wired up
+Keyboard controls wired up
   - n - focus in the minimal edit
   - s - save an edited task
   - c - cancel an edit